reaper699/lisk-docs/DockerInstall.md

-# Installing Crypti (using Docker)
+# Installing Lisk (using Docker)

-This tutorial describes how to install the Crypti - Delegate and Developer Edition, using a Docker based container.
+This tutorial describes how to install the Lisk using a Docker based container.

 ## 1. Install Docker